Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Introduction

 where $\beta=1/(k_B T)$ is the thermal factor, $\phi$ is the electrostatic potential, $n_s$ is the number density of solvent molecules, and $\mathscr{L}(x)=\coth(x)-1/x$ denotes the Langevin function.
 The solvent dipole moment has a magnitude of $p$, and here, its direction is conventionally defined from the negative to the positive charge center, in contrast to the definition adopted in the previous work\cite{blossey2022field,blossey2023comprehensive,zhang2025structured,blossey2022continuum}.
 The auxiliary field $\bm{\mathcal{E}}$ is expressed as\cite{zhang2025structured}

-where $\epsilon_0$ is the vacuum permittivity, $e_0$ is the elementary charge, and $n_a$ and $n_c$ are number densities of anions and cations, respectively. $K_s$, $K_\alpha$, and $K_\beta$ are expansion coefficients in the LG functional. $\alpha_c$ and $\alpha_a$ are the leading-order expansion coefficients of the short-range interaction potentials between ions and solvent molecules, characterizing the strength of short-range cation--solvent and anion--solvent correlations, respectively.
+where $\epsilon_0$ is the vacuum permittivity, $e_0$ is the elementary charge, and $n_a$ and $n_c$ are number densities of anions and cations, respectively. $K_s$, $K_\alpha$, and $K_\beta$ are expansion coefficients in the LG functional.
+The $K_s$ term represents a local short-range correlation mode, while the $K_\alpha$ and $K_\beta$ terms correspond to two nonlocal modes characterized by the characteristic lengths $\abs{K_\alpha}^{1/2}$ and $\abs{K_\beta}^{1/4}$, respectively. $\alpha_c$ and $\alpha_a$ are the leading-order expansion coefficients of the short-range correlation energy between ions and solvent molecules, characterizing the strength of short-range cation--solvent and anion--solvent correlations, respectively.
+The corresponding correlation lengths measured from the cationic and anionic charges are given by $\abs{\alpha_c\epsilon_\text{ir}}^{1/2}$ and $\abs{\alpha_a\epsilon_\text{ir}}^{1/2}$, respectively.
+Here, the infrared dielectric permittivity $\epsilon_\text{ir}$ accounts for the non-orientational polarization modes of the medium, including electronic and atomic polarizations.